discordjs/guide/guide/voice/the-basics.md

 ```

 ::: tip
-You may be wondering why we specified the source `type` in this example and we didn't in the FFmpeg one.
+You may be wondering why we specified the source `type` in this example when we didn't in the FFmpeg one.
 Discord.js will default to the `'unknown'` (i.e. "use FFmpeg") type when no type is provided.
 :::

 ## Controlling the Stream Dispatcher